junshuong/ubit-gesture-mapper/README.md

 ### Server

-It is recommended to use a python virtual environment or similar to avoid all the dependancies being added system wide to your python install.
+It is recommended to use a python virtual environment or similar to avoid all the dependencies being added system wide to your python install.

 To do this on windows: